 • In-Place Archiving is a premium feature and requires an Exchange Enterprise client access license (CAL).
 For details about how to license Exchange, see Exchange Server Licensing.

 • For details about the versions of Outlook that are required to access an archive mailbox, see Outlook license requirements for Exchange features.

 There are several ways to move messages from a user's primary mailbox to their archive mailbox:

 Move or copy messages manually: Users can manually move or copy messages from their primary mailbox or a .pst file to their archive mailbox.
-The archive mailbox appears as another mailbox or .pst file in Outlook and Outlook on the web.
+The archive mailbox appears as another mailbox Outlook and Outlook on the web or like a mounted .pst file in Outlook.